Chillee/LeakGAN/README.md

-﻿# LeakGAN
+﻿# LeakGAN Python 3
-The code of research paper [Long Text Generation via Adversarial Training with Leaked Information](https://arxiv.org/abs/1709.08624).
+A fork of the code of research paper [Long Text Generation via Adversarial Training with Leaked Information](https://arxiv.org/abs/1709.08624) for python 3.
 ## Requirements
 * **Tensorflow r1.2.1**
-* Python 2.7
+* Python 3.0+
 * CUDA 7.5+ (For GPU)

 ## Introduction